Continuous-time trading and the emergence of probability: Main result: abstract version

-A \emph{time change} is defined to be a continuous increasing (not necessarily strictly increasing) function $f:[0,\infty)\to[0,\infty)$ satisfying $f(0)=0$.
-Equipped with the binary operation of composition, $(f\circ g)(t):=f(g(t))$, $t\in[0,\infty)$, the time changes form a (non-commutative) monoid, with the identity time change $t\mapsto t$ as the unit.
-The \emph{action} of a time change $f$ on $\omega\in\Omega$ is defined to be the composition $\omega^f:=\omega\circ f\in\Omega$, $(\omega\circ f)(t):=\omega(f(t))$.
-The \emph{trail} of $\omega\in\Omega$ is the set of all $\psi\in\Omega$ such that $\psi^f=\omega$ for some time change $f$.
-(These notions are often defined for groups rather than monoids: see, e.g., \cite{neumann/etal:1994}; in this case the trail is called the orbit.
-In their ``time-free'' considerations Dubins and Schwarz \cite{dubins/schwarz:1965,schwarz:1968,schwarz:1972} make simplifying assumptions that make the monoid of time changes a group; we will make similar assumptions in Corollary \ref{cor:main}.)
-A subset $E$ of $\Omega$ is \emph{time-superinvariant} if together with any $\omega\in\Omega$ it contains the whole trail of $\omega$; in other words, if for each $\omega\in\Omega$ and each time change $f$ it is true that
+A \emph{time transformation} is defined to be a continuous increasing (not necessarily strictly increasing) function $f:[0,\infty)\to[0,\infty)$ satisfying $f(0)=0$.
+Equipped with the binary operation of composition, $(f\circ g)(t):=f(g(t))$, $t\in[0,\infty)$, the time transformations form a (non-commutative) monoid, with the identity time transformation $t\mapsto t$ as the unit.
+The \emph{action} of a time transformation $f$ on $\omega\in\Omega$ is defined to be the composition $\omega^f:=\omega\circ f\in\Omega$, $(\omega\circ f)(t):=\omega(f(t))$.
+The \emph{trail} of $\omega\in\Omega$ is the set of all $\psi\in\Omega$ such that $\psi^f=\omega$ for some time transformation $f$.
+(These notions are often defined for groups rather than monoids: see, e.g., \cite{Neumann/etal:1994}; in this case the trail is called the orbit.
+In their ``time-free'' considerations Dubins and Schwarz \cite{Dubins/Schwarz:1965,Schwarz:1968,Schwarz:1972} make simplifying assumptions that make the monoid of time transformations a group; we will make similar assumptions in Corollary \ref{cor:main}.)
+A subset $E$ of $\Omega$ is \emph{time-superinvariant} if together with any $\omega\in\Omega$ it contains the whole trail of $\omega$; in other words, if for each $\omega\in\Omega$ and each time transformation $f$ it is true that

 The \emph{time-superinvariant class} $\KKK$ is defined to be the family of those events (elements of $\FFF$) that are time-superinvariant.